A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Reducibility Between Data Domains

-In this section, we show that synthesis is decidable over the data domain $(\Sigma^*, =, \prec, \epsilon)$, where $\Sigma$ is a finite alphabet and $\prec$ denotes the prefix relation.
-To that end, we use a result of~\cite{DD16}, that encodes prefix constraints as integer ones.
-Showing that feasibility is preserved still requires some work, as registers induce dependencies between successive valuations.
+In this section, we show that synthesis is decidable over the data domain $(\Sigma^*, =, \prec, \epsilon)$, where $\Sigma$ is a finite alphabet and $\prec$ denotes the prefix relation, leveraging a result of~\cite{DD16} that encodes prefix constraints as integer ones.
+This still requires some work, as we cannot use the notion of interpretation: a string valuation is encoded as an integer valuation with a \emph{quadratic} number of registers.
 In the sequel, $\Sigma$ is a fixed finite set of size $l \geq 2$.